-- A. Employees who are required to perform all or any part of the duties of a higher job classification after one (1) work day shall be compensated retroactively at the rate of ten percent (10%) above their current salary or the minimum necessary to place the employee at the entry level of that grade or whichever is greater.
-No employee shall be required to perform such work for more than one hundred twenty (120) calendar days in any one (1) calendar year.
+A. Employees who are required to perform all or any part of the duties of a higher job classification after one (1) work day shall be compensated retroactively at the rate of ten percent (10%) above their current salary or the minimum necessary to place the employee at the entry level of that grade or whichever is greater.
+The County will endeavor to pay the higher compensation as quickly as possible, but no longer than thirty (30) days after the employee is serving in an acting capacity.
+The union will notify the County if any bargaining unit employee is not receiving acting pay after 30 (thirty) days, and the County shall meet with the union to address the issues.
+No employee shall be required to perform such work for more than one hundred and eighty (180) calendar days in any one (1) calendar year.
 The employee shall receive a performance assessment if they remain in the higher classification for more than thirty (30) days.
-Employee(s) detailed to a position shall be given consideration should they make application once the position is announced. - B. The County shall not schedule work to intentionally circumvent any provision of this Article. - C. This Article shall not apply to an employee in a training work assignment.
+Employee(s) detailed to a position shall be given consideration should they make application once the position is announced.

+B. The County shall not schedule work to intentionally circumvent any provision of this Article.

+C. This Article shall not apply to an employee in a training work assignment.
 Employees shall have all training work assignments explained to them fully.
-Training will not last more than forty-five (45) calendar days unless agreed between the Union and the County for an extension. - D. Advance notice will be given to the Union of any Temporary Assignment that will exceed thirty (30) calendar days. - E. Employees covered by this Agreement who believe their job duties and responsibilities are outside of their classification may submit a request to their Appointing Authority pursuant to Personnel Law to review the status of his/her position for reallocation where the Appointing Authority believes the action is necessary.
+Training will not last more than forty-five (45) calendar days unless agreed between the Union and the County for an extension.

+D. Advance notice will be given to the Union of any Temporary Assignment that will exceed thirty (30) calendar days.

+E. Employees covered by this Agreement who believe their job duties and responsibilities are outside of their classification may submit a request to their Appointing Authority pursuant to Personnel Law to review the status of his/her position for reallocation where the Appointing Authority believes the action is necessary.